Updated on 24/11/20:

-- Take two meter readings two weeks apart
+- We ask you to take two meter readings two weeks apart

-- Use these to calculate what the opening meter reading should have been
+- We use these to calculate what the opening meter reading should have been

 - If there’s a significant enough difference between the reading used and our new proposal, a dispute can go ahead

-- Send proposal off to the other supplier for approval
+- We send a proposal off to the other supplier for approval

 - Once they’ve responded, we can amend official reading and rebill